hicsail/opencat-pro/README.md

 5. The db setup can be verified using the following steps:

  	 - Enter mongo shell by typing *mongo* on the command prompt
 	 - Check databases using show dbs
 	 - Switch to frame by *use frame*
 	 - Type *show collections* to see the tables

 6. To get up and running on Windows, there are some prerequisites before above steps:

- 	-Firstly, you'll need to have either Windows Professional, Enterprise, or Education edition.
+ 	- Firstly, you'll need to have either Windows Professional, Enterprise, or Education edition.
 This is because Docker for Windows require Hyper-V support, and as of yet this project has not run on Docker Toolbox.

- 	-Next you'll need [dos2unix](https://sourceforge.net/projects/dos2unix/ "dos2unix"), a program that converts text files with DOS or MAC line breaks to Unix line breaks and vice versa.
+ 	- Next you'll need [dos2unix](https://sourceforge.net/projects/dos2unix/ "dos2unix"), a program that converts text files with DOS or MAC line breaks to Unix line breaks and vice versa.

 7. We are almost done!
 Navigate your browser to *localhost:8000* and you should be able to see the BYO-CAT home page.
 Explore around!
 In case we want to change the server url to something else, change the **SERVER_URL** variable in config.js file under frame-server/server/config.